fnneves/amazon_webscraper/README.md

 You might need to pip install xlrd because we work with excel also.
 Or you can change the output to csv as well.

 BeautifulSoup, requests, pandas, the usual!

+The article with the project details can be found here: https://towardsdatascience.com/scraping-multiple-amazon-stores-with-python-5eab811453a8